google-research/weatherbench2/docs/source/beam-in-the-cloud.md

 (dataflow)=
 # Distributed computing using Beam on GCP

-Since the input datasets can be large, distributed computating is key for efficient evaluation.
+Since the input datasets can be large, distributed computing is key for efficient evaluation.
 Here is a guide for running the [command line scripts](cli) on [Google Cloud Dataflow](https://cloud.google.com/dataflow).

 ## Local execution